MahanSharifi/CONGESTION-CONTROLLED-PIPELINED-RDT-PROTOCOL-OVER-UDP/README.md

  <UDP port number used by the link emulator to receive ACKs from the receiver>,  <UDP port number used by the receiver to receive data from the emulator>, and  <name of the file into which the received data is written>.
-When receiving packets sent from the sender via the network emulator, it should execute the following:
+When receiving packets sent from the sender via the network emulator, it will execute the following:
 • If it is a SYN packet, send a SYN packet back, otherwise: o Check the sequence number of the packet. o If the sequence number is the one that it is expecting: